 The presence of other medical problems may affect the use of this vaccine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Guillain-Barré syndrome (nervous system disorder that causes paralysis), history of after a vaccine with tetanus—Your doctor will decide if you should receive this vaccine.
+Guillain-Barré syndrome (severe nerve and muscle problem), history of after a vaccine with tetanus toxoid—Your doctor will decide if you should receive this vaccine.

 Weakened immune system—May not work as well in patients with this condition.